waddlesplash/qson/README.md

-#Qt Fast JSON
+# QSON
-A fast way to manipulate JSON data from Qt under the MIT license.
+A fast way to manipulate JSON data from Qt.
+Under the MIT license.
 Both reading and writing are supported, but autoformatting the output is not.

-There are some minor advantages to using QtFastJSON over QJson, but the greatest is the size of the codebase (QJson has ~2,200 LOC, QtFastJson has ~480).
+There are some minor advantages to using QSON over QJson, but the greatest is the size of the codebase (QJson has ~2,200 LOC, QSON has ~480).
-See all the details and some examples at the [QtFastJSON webpage](http://waddlesplash.github.com/qtfastjson/).
+See all the details and some examples at the [QSON webpage](http://waddlesplash.github.io/qson/).